EdTech Trends 2023

 Top ten EdTech unicorns by valuation.
 ByJu’s, Yuanfudao, and Zuoyebang hold the highest value in 2022.

-• Six new EdTech unicorns emerged on the market in 2022 like Paper ($1.8 billion value), Multiverse ($1.7 billion value), Domestika ($1.3 billion value), and ClassDojo ($1.25 billion value).
+• Six new EdTech unicorns emerged on the market including Paper ($1.8 billion), Multiverse ($1.7 billion), Domestika ($1.3 billion), and ClassDojo ($1.25 billion).

 How Fast Is EdTech Growing?

-Despite the recent setbacks and slowdowns, the EdTech industry is just taking a breath before a powerful re-boost.
-Based on the forecast provided by Reporter Link, the global education technology market size will grow from $254.80 billion (in 2021) to $605.40 billion by 2027.
-And this is an absolute growth of more than 130%.
-The CAGR will also be up by 15.52% during these years.
+According to the Reporter Link, the global education technology market size will increase from $254.80 billion (in 2021) to $605.40 billion by 2027.
+This is an absolute growth of more than 130%.

 What Are the Education Technology Trends for 2023?